XETRA-FM: Later history

-Transition to classic alternative (2022-present)
+Transition to classic alternative (Since 2022)

-On February 14, 2022, XETRA began running an "A to XYZ" alphabetical music marathon of the station's biggest hits from its nearly 40-year run.
+On February 14, 2022, XETRA-FM began running an "A to XYZ" alphabetical music marathon of the station's biggest hits from its nearly 40-year run, beginning with "A Forest" by The Cure, and concluding with “Zooropa” by U2.
 On the evening of February 23, following the marathon's conclusion, XETRA-FM shifted its format to one focused more on 1980/1990s classic alternative while keeping the "91X" moniker, with the new slogan "The Original"; the move was officially announced on-air at 10 a.m. the following day.
 The revised format continues to incorporate some current music, but otherwise de-emphasizes songs newer than the early 2000s.
 The "official" first song after the on-air announcement was "Once in a Lifetime" by Talking Heads.

 Past programming and personalities

 When Howard Stern was hosting a syndicated morning show on terrestrial radio, 91X was his original San Diego network affiliate.
 He was pulled from XETRA-FM in 1997 and moved to then-sister station KIOZ after Stern's discussions ran afoul of the Dirección General de Radio, Televisión y Cinematografía, Mexico's broadcast content regulator.
 RTC threatened to sanction XETRA-FM for airing Stern's program, which on several occasions in late 1996 included what the Mexican government believed were anti-Mexican remarks that violated the Federal Radio and Television Law.

 On December 27, 2007, Chris Cantore was let go from the alternative rocker after a decade of service.

-On April 1, 2008 "The 91X Morning Show", hosted by Mat Diablo, debuted after a month-long marketing campaign that centered on the question "Who is Mat Diablo?"
-On May 7, 2010 the "91X Morning Show" was canceled after control of XETRA-FM was transferred to BCA.
+On April 1, 2008, "The 91X Morning Show", hosted by Mat Diablo, debuted after a month-long marketing campaign that centered on the question "Who is Mat Diablo?"
+On May 7, 2010, the "91X Morning Show" was canceled after control of XETRA-FM was transferred to BCA.

 "Music In The Morning" was hosted by Oz Medina, who previously worked as 91X's Music Director and Afternoon Host from 1987 to 1993.
 Medina was later replaced by Matt Stone.

 Until 2008, 91X aired Reggae Makossa, a program featuring reggae and roots music that is now heard on XHUAN-FM.
 The program was originally hosted by Makeda Dread and Demaja Le.
 Demaja Le left in 1998 to program KSDS.
 Makeda Dread still hosts the show.

 Up until January 2012, 91X carried the syndicated Loveline, heard on weeknights.